jmelis/regionality/README.md

 This hierarchical task configuration enables fine-grained control over which task versions run in different environments while maintaining consistency where needed.

-All tasks MUST be **idempotent** and can be selectively enabled/disabled.
+All tasks **MUST** be idempotent and can be selectively enabled/disabled.

 ## TODO

 - ArgoCD Application to apply PipelineRuns
 - `values.yaml` might become too large, how do we decompose it?
+- read configmap once, and pass it to the tasks